iquinto/tfg/README.md

     Download
     <a href="https://github.com/iquinto/tfg/blob/master/docker-compose.yml">
-      docker-compose.yml</a> file or clone <a href="https://github.com/iquinto/tfg"> current </a> repository to execute the whole project via docker compose (docker image)
+      docker-compose.yml</a> file or clone <a href="https://github.com/iquinto/tfg"> current </a> repository to execute the whole project via docker compose (docker image).
+Check <a href="#docker"> here </a>  for instructions
   </li>
   <li>
     Download (zip) or cloan
     <a href="https://github.com/iquinto/working-student-ui" target="_blank"> working-student-ui  </a>
-    repository to install Vue project for frontend (follow instruction in the repositoy for installation)
+    repository to install Vue project for frontend (<i>follow instruction in the repositoy for installation</i>).
   </li>
   <li>
     Download (zip) or cloan
     <a href="https://github.com/iquinto/working-student-app" target="_blank"> working-student-app </a>
-    repository to install Springboot project for backend (follow instruction in the repositoy for installation)
+    repository to install Springboot project for backend (<i>follow instruction in the repositoy for installation</i>).
   </li>
   <li>
     Download (zip) or cloan
     <a href="https://github.com/iquinto/working-student-cypres" target="_blank"> working-student-cypress </a>
-     repository to install Cypress E2E testing (follow instruction in the repositoy for installation)
+     repository to install Cypress E2E testing (<i>follow instruction in the repositoy for installation</i>).
   </li>